andymjchang/LoL-Training-Tool/README.md

 	return dist;
 }
 ```
 The "grass" is created by 1500 triangle meshes that rotate according to the wind shader noise.
-The rebuild() function is called during initialization and every time any material or parameter is changed.
 ```
 func rebuild():
 	if !multimesh: